SmingHub/Sming/Sming/building.rst

 instead of the main one.
 These sorts of issues can be checked using ``make list-components`` to ensure the correct Component path has been selected.

-**Components as submodules** All component.mk files must be available for parsing.
-For submodules, it can be provided in a .patch/ sub-directory.